 Blue Poppy Camps, Sarchu

-I hope this information was useful.
-If you have any questions, please feel free to ask and I would be glad to answer.
-If you have traversed on Manali Leh highway and know of an accommodation that I missed mentioning here, please feel free to add the information in comments sections below.
-If you have stayed at a hotel or camping site, feedback is most welcome to help others.
+I hope this information about accommodation on Manali Leh highway was of help.
+If you have any questions or need any other details, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.
+If you have traveled on Manali Leh highway and have stayed at a hotel or camping site that you will like to recommend to others, your feedback is most welcome to help others.